 5. Walk At Your Own Pace

 The Camino de Santiago can cater to all levels and abilities.
-If you don’t feel like you’re capable of walking more than 20km a day, there is always the option to choose one of our easy walking tours.
+If you don’t feel capable of walking more than 20km a day, there is always the option to choose one of our easy walking tours.

-These walking tours are suitable for all fitness levels and can cater to those of you hoping to adapt your trip to your walking ability.
+These walking tours are suitable for all fitness levels and can cater to those hoping to adapt your trip to your walking ability.
 Our team can advise whether or not you should choose the easy walking option.